Marijuana Law in Minnesota

 - affirmative defenses

-Most defense motions to suppress illegal evidence are heard by judge in pre-trial Contested Omnibus Hearing.
+And we argue most defense motions to suppress evidence, to a judge in pre-trial Contested Omnibus Hearing.

 In the end, with marijuana cases, we can appeal to the jury.
 After all, the jury is the conscience of the community and the last defense for our Constitutional rights.

 Minnesota now has a limited medical marijuana statute.
-So, an enrolled, qualified patient in the state’s medical marijuana program has a defense to a criminal charge, when in compliance.
+So, an enrolled patient in the state’s medical marijuana program has a defense to a criminal charge, when in compliance.

 In our experience, police will not trouble enrolled patients in compliance with the Minnesota medical marijuana program.